liamzdenek/ferment-ai/memory-bank/techContext.md

 4. **Module**
    - Maps constructs to task implementations
    - Each module is responsible for a specific type of construct
-   - Provides task implementations for AgentContext, OpenAIModel, and prompt tasks
+   - Provides task implementations for models, capabilities, and capability parsers
    - Allows for extensibility through additional modules

 5. **Compiler**